lukkelele/ImFileDialog/README.md

 # ImFileDialog
+> Note: Forked to build with newer versions of ImGui.

 A simple file dialog library for Dear ImGui.

 This library supports favorites, actual Windows icons, image previews, zooming in, etc...